 Spending your wedding day locally could be the next best thing to perfect in your eyes, maybe you do want a big wedding with a large guest list so the majority of your family and friends can attend.
 If this is the case then looking at local venues is your next port of call.

 Once you have your wedding date squared away, you will need to see what venues are up for grabs in the season you want, on the day of the week you want, and at the time you want (exhausting).
-This may mean a bigger turnout with your guest list and the potential for a perfect wedding in your favourite area.
+However, all you have to do is start, and the rest sorts itself out.
+The first step is always to search venues in your area by typing ‘Wedding venues in Denver‘ or something along those lines into Google.
+Depending on what venue you get and when the wedding is, it may mean a bigger turnout with your guest list and the potential for a perfect wedding in your favourite area.

 Take into account your wedding budget and just how many guests will potentially be attending and work from that rough list.
 It will also help the venue organisers to know who you may be having and how they can accommodate that effectively.
 If you want to use a wedding planner for this then that’s your decision, but being hands-on during the planning process may suit you better.